sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 This folder contains the OpenSCAD documents that define the MAKE3-Arm and Controllers.

-Familiarity with OpenSCAD is required to make the files for printing and to interogate the design.
+Familiarity with OpenSCAD is required, to make the files for printing and to interogate the design.

-The OpenSCAD design files are text files that contain the code for making the designs.
-Use these design files to create the .stl files (STL or STereoLithography or Standard Triangle Language) for 3D printing.
+The OpenSCAD design files are text files that contain the code for the designs.
+Use these files to export the .stl files (STL or STereoLithography or Standard Triangle Language) for 3D printing.
 For more information on how to make .stl files see [making STL models from OpenSCAD](#making-stl-models-from-openscad)

 The objective with MAKE3 was to make the design variable-driven (the variables are mostly at the top of each file and should work with the OpenSCAD **Customizer**).